jmerizia/parallel-pytorch/README.md

 ## Parallel Pytorch

-A (WIP) collection of various PyTorch models implemented with full 3D-parallelism based on DeepSpeed/Megatron-ML, along with some helpful utilities.
+A (WIP) implementation of DeepSpeed/Megatron-ML style 3D parallelism, along with some models and helpful utilities.

 ## Todo